The Adventures of Champion (radio series)

 The Adventures of Champion is an American Western serial radio drama directed by William Burch about screen cowboy Gene Autry's horse Champion.
 Each 15-minute episode was broadcast weekday afternoons on the Mutual Broadcasting System in 1949 and 1950.
 (Another source says that the program ran "June to November 1949.")

 Background

-The radio series was a spin-off from Gene Autry's Melody Ranch, a CBS radio network Sunday-afternoon program featuring the singing cowboy from 1940 to 1956.
+The radio series was a spin-off from Gene Autry's Melody Ranch, a 1940-1956 CBS radio network Sunday-afternoon program featuring the singing cowboy.
 Jack French and David S. Siegel, in their book Radio Rides the Range: A Reference Guide to Western Drama on the Air, 1929-1967, opined: "The Adventures of Champion was not a spin-off of [Autry's] popular radio show, Melody Ranch, even though both programs had the efforts of the same people.
 Just grasping the basic scenario of The Adventures of Champion required a substantial suspension of belief in what its juvenile listeners knew to be gospel.
 Champion was Autry's horse and had a major role in all of his movies, television programs, and personal appearances."